 Age group: 3 years and above

-This interactive drawing app teaches drawing and painting to through different art lessons.
-There is a variety of including, vehicles, animals, princesses, and monsters.
-The app help children to illustrate figures using dotted lines.
+This interactive drawing app teaches drawing and painting through different art lessons.
+It includes a variety of vehicles, animals, princesses, and monsters.
+The app helps children to illustrate figures using dotted lines.
 Once your children have mastered drawing on these lines, they can create their own figures on the app’s sketchpad.

 Age group: 4 years and above